rc2server/appserver/curlTests/README.md

 adjust the path if running from inside curlTests directory.

-`url -v -X POST -H "Content-Type: application/json" -d @curlTests/login.json http://localhost:8088/login`
+`curl -v -X POST -H "Content-Type: application/json" -d @curlTests/login.json http://localhost:8088/login`

 That will return a JWT string you need to add to the authorization header on every request: